 What To Expect During A Functional Behavior Assessment

-A Functional Assessment includes a set of procedures that help your therapy team understand why your child performs certain behaviors.
+A Functional Behavior Assessment (FBA) includes a set of procedures that help your therapy team understand why your child performs certain behaviors.
 The process involves:

 - Interviewing your child, you, or another individual who has observed the behavior to gain a better understanding of why the behavior occurs.
 This is often referred to as an indirect assessment.